serralvo/serralvo.github.io/_posts/2020-09-21-swift-tips-all-satisfy.markdown

 let result = allProductsHasValueGreaterThan50(products)
 ```

 What is the value of `result`?
 It'll be `true`, what is strange because the `value` of 3th Product is `40`.
-Here we have an error on the implementation, we have many ways to fix that, look the example:
+Here we have an error on the implementation and there many ways to fix, for example:

 ```swift
 func allProductsHasValueGreaterThan50(_ products: [Product]) -> Bool {